Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 A. Native Support

 The native support provided by officially by ComfyUI takes almost 60GB VRAM to load the model.
-If you are struggling with your VRAM choose the quantized/GGUF that are optimized for low end GPUs.
+If you are struggling with your VRAM choose the quantized/GGUF/ with Lightning that are optimized for low end GPUs.

 (a) Wan2.2 TI2V 5B (Hybrid Version)